 Field Name Data Type

 Employee Number () (FK) Text

-Date () Date/Time
+Date () Date / Time

-Clock In Date/Time
+Clock In Date / Time

-Clock Out Date/Time
+Clock Out Date / Time

-This table assumes that a worker only has one shift a day.
-If more than one shift is possible, then Clock In would have to be part of the key as well.
+[BT] This assumes a worker only works one shift a day.
+If more than one shift possible, then Clock In would have to be part of the key as well.

-Note that tables are not needed for the following elements because they can be computed by query:
+[BT] Note that tables are not needed for the following elements because they can be computed by query.